This small 6 Inch Gingerbread Cake recipe made from scratch without cake mix is a moist and fluffy cake that tastes like Christmas in every bite.

 Probably doesn’t help my energy level is lower this year with everything going on, so I can’t accomplish as much.

-That’s why I asked you on Instagram which dessert you’d prefer: this 6 Inch Gingerbread Cake or a 6 Inch Gingerbread Cheesecake.
+That’s why I asked you on Instagram which dessert you’d prefer: this small Gingerbread Cake or a 6 Inch Gingerbread Cheesecake.

 I had plans to do both, but between testing this cake recipe 4 times and running my Etsy shop, I ran out of time.

-I’ll make the cheesecake next year.
-In the meantime you can bake my small batch Mini Gingerbread Cheesecakes or my 9 Inch Gingerbread Cheesecake then freeze the leftovers.
+I’ll make the cheesecake another time.
+In the meantime you can bake my 9 inch small batch Mini Gingerbread Cheesecakes or my Gingerbread Cheesecake then freeze the leftovers.

 As mentioned, this gingerbread cake recipe took me 4 tries, but I got it!
 A moist, fluffy spiced cake that tastes like Christmas in every bite.

-Every year I bake my Small Batch Chocolate Gingerbread Cupcakes.
+Every year I make my small batch Chocolate Gingerbread Cupcakes.

 I love chocolate and gingerbread together, but this time I wanted to go with a classic gingerbread cake recipe without chocolate.